LuiseFreese/mermaid/docs/entra-id-setup.md

    - **System Customizer** (can create/modify entities - minimum required)
    - Or create a custom role with specific privileges

-**Important**: The security role assigned to the application user in Dataverse determines what the tool can do - NOT the Microsoft Entra ID app permissions.

 ## Step 8: Test Configuration